mhmmdtech/mhmmdtech/README.md

 - Twitter: [twitter.com/mhmmdtech](https://twitter.com/mhmmdtech)
 - Medium: [medium.com/@mhmmdtech](https://medium.com/@mhmmdtech)

 Feel free to send me an email at [mhmmdtech@yahoo.com](mailto:mhmmdtech@yahoo.com).
-I'm always open to new opportunities and would be thrilled to explore exciting opportunities together!
+I'm always open to new opportunities and would be thrilled to explore exciting ventures together!

 You can also explore my GitHub repositories to get a broader view of my work and projects.
 Thank you for stopping by!